Two-million-token multimodal context is here. Most teams should still build RAG.

 - Vendors selling "you don't need RAG anymore" are selling you a misalignment between the demo workload and your actual workload.

 The right question is not "should we use long context or RAG".
-It is "which workloads sit on which architecture, and what is the cost per useful answer for each".
+It is "which workloads sit on which architecture, and what is the cost per useful answer for each, with caching modelled in".

 TheAICommand.
 Intelligence, At Your Command.